dilllxd/theboys-launcher/WINDOWS-SETUP.md

 3. **Stop**: Press `Ctrl+C` in the terminal
 4. **Build for Release**: `make build-current` (when you're ready to create an executable)

-## About the "Could not resolve wailsjs/go/main/App" Error
+## About the Development Setup

-You may see this error during the first run.
-This is normal and is handled automatically:

-### What This Error Means
-- Wails generates JavaScript bindings that connect the frontend to the Go backend
-- Sometimes these bindings aren't generated correctly on the first run
-- The application includes mock bindings to get you started quickly
+The development server uses a two-server approach to ensure everything works smoothly:

-### How It's Resolved
+### How It Works
-1. **Mock Bindings**: The application includes working mock bindings
-2. **Development Works**: You can develop and test all features
-3. **Production Builds**: When you're ready to release, we'll fix the binding generation
+1. **Frontend Dev Server**: Runs on `http://localhost:5173` with hot reload
+2. **Wails Backend**: Connects to the external frontend server
+3. **Mock Bindings**: Preserved for development functionality

+### Why This Approach
+- ✅ **Preserves Bindings**: Mock bindings aren't overwritten by Wails
+- ✅ **Better Hot Reload**: Frontend changes update instantly
+- ✅ **Stable Development**: No binding generation issues
+- ✅ **Full Functionality**: All features work during development

 ### Current Status: ✅ Ready for Development
-The mock bindings allow you to:
+The setup allows you to:
-- ✅ Run the application
+- ✅ Run the application with full UI
-- ✅ Use the UI interface
+- ✅ Use all features with mock data
-- ✅ Test all functionality
+- ✅ Develop and test functionality
-- ✅ Develop features
+- ✅ Get instant hot reload on changes
-- ✅ Debug and iterate
+- ✅ Debug and iterate quickly

-The application will work perfectly for development purposes with the mock bindings.
+The application will work perfectly for development purposes with this setup.

 ## What the Development Server Does